AxelTronix/Kill-Notification/README.md

 - Runs at 0.00ms.
 - Responsive UI.

-# How does it work?
-You type in /crosshairUI Which then opens a Clean UI Design and you can select which Crosshair you want (Set by the owner in config) /or set your own Custom Crosshair.

 ### Installation
 1. Drop killnotify into Resources
 2. add start killnotify to your server.cfg